Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

 To specify the directory where the OFRecord file is located and some other parameters please refer to [data.ofrecord_reader](https://oneflow.readthedocs.io/en/master/data.html#oneflow.data. ofrecord_reader).

-If the return value of the DataLoader is a basic data type then it can be used directly as an input to the downstream operator.
+If the return value of the DataLoader is a basic data type.
+Then it can be used directly as an input to the downstream operator.
 Otherwise the data preprocessing operator needs to be called further for preprocessing.

 For example, in the script: